kscherer/wraxl-scheduler/local_test_setup.md

 The setup step creates a virtualenv in "develop" mode where the python path contains a link to the python files in the wraxl directory allowing them to be edited without requiring any build steps.

-The scheduler requires other infrastructure like a mesos master and agent.

-    ./start_test_wraxl_cluster.sh --registry wr-docker-registry --dev

-This will start the mesos master and redis database locally.
-To start the scheduler locally using the virtualenv.

-    make dev MASTER=<master>